DecentCMS/DecentCMS/modules/core/search/docs/index.yaml.md

 `api-documentation` feature enabled, so that the topics we want to display actually exist.

-The `search-part` feature must also be enabled on the site, as well as the `query` feature, and an implementation of the `index` service, such as the one in the `file-index` feature.
+The `query-part` feature must also be enabled on the site, as well as the `query` feature, and an implementation of the `index` service, such as the one in the `file-index` feature.